minerupset/minerupset.github.io/code-library/docs/js-intro-to-webscraping.md

 scrapeUrl("https://minerupset.github.io/intro-to-dbs/");
 ```

-Here, I'm scraping this site and accessing an image and 3 different text elements on the given page, and finally logging them to the console.
-Note I am using the package 'puppeteer', which has to be installed with npm.
 To be clear, I have not yet done by homework on puppeteer, and am not sure that I am comfortable with all that it includes.
 However, it seems to be a legitimate enough package, and this is definitely an easy implementation.

 In general, JavaScript is a great language for this kind of work, as it is uniquely designed for quickly traversing the DOM and acquiring information.
 This step didn't include any level of writing values to a DB for later consumption, but that would be a logical next step.